View Brasserie February

 Pacing matched well with our habits.
 Something for the hands (bread) came within minutes of seating, entrées came at the fifty minute mark, no long lulls were noticed, and we left a speck over two-and-a-quarter hours.

-remember.
-With one or two more wine drinkers than usual, we needed three
+than I remember.
+With one or two more wine drinkers than usual,

 ==> Anne Pichon 2011 Gris Montagne de Ventoux (Rose)